 The European Union’s official web portal, europa.eu, is translated into the 23 official languages: Bulgarian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovene, Spanish and Swedish.
 Each page on the site has the same layout regardless of language so you can easily compare […]

 I created this blog in September 2006 when I moved to France from Michigan to teach English.
 Many of the earlier posts are about my personal life in France, dealing with culture shock, traveling in Europe and becoming fluent in French.
-In January 2010, I started focusing more on teaching and learning languages in general.
 In July 2011, I relocated to Australia to start my PhD in Applied Linguistics.
-Although I am no longer living in France, my research is on foreign language pedagogy and I teach French at the university so these themes appear most often on the blog.
-I also continue to post about traveling (though now my trips are usually in Australia) and being an American abroad.
+Although I am no longer living in France, my research is on foreign language pedagogy and I teach French at a university so these themes appear most often on the blog.
+I also continue to post about traveling and being an American abroad.

 Visit the Store to buy the PDF e-book for $14.95 or paperback book for $29.95.